stream-gizmos/vod-chat-activity-analyzer/README.md

 ### Local Setup

-First of all, clone this repository to your local machine.
+First, clone this repository to your local machine.

 Then try to use Docker Compose to start the web-application: